mappls-api/mappls-web-plugins/README.md

-You can get your api key to be used in this document here: [https://apis.mappls.com/console/](https://apis.mappls.com/console/)
+You can get your api key to be used in this document here from: [Mappls Console](https://auth.mappls.com/console/)

 # Available plugins